anglyan/anglyan.github.io/docs/research/growth.md

 My approach to these questions is to combine experiments, simulations, and machine learning to deepen our understanding of the fundamental aspects of thin film growth and develop new applications.
-From a experimental point of view, we focus primarily on a technique called [atomic layer deposition](/research/ald.html), which has the advantage of being extremely reproducible -when done right.
-We also leverage synchrotron radiation and other in-situ techniques to probe in detail the structure of the material as they evolve from its individual atoms.
+From an experimental point of view, we focus primarily on a technique called [atomic layer deposition](/research/ald.html), which has the advantage of being extremely reproducible -when done right.
+We also leverage synchrotron radiation and other in-situ techniques to probe in detail the structure of the material as they evolve from their individual atoms.

-From a simulation perspective, our focus in mainly on kinetic Monte Carlo simulations to model growth on arbitrary graphs, as well as the development of novel simulation tools to model reactive transport and predict growth within high surface area materials.
+From a simulation perspective, our focus is mainly on kinetic Monte Carlo simulations to model growth on arbitrary graphs, as well as the development of novel simulation tools to model reactive transport and predict growth within high surface area materials.
 These allow us to